 BP in Austria is one of the country’s leading suppliers of fuels and lubricants.
 At more than 300 branded fuel stations BP serves about 100,000 customers per day.
 The company also markets heating oil and jet fuel.
-BP in Austria currently employs 225 people (31st December 2013).

 Germany is one of BP’s most important markets in Europe.
 The BP group operates Europe’s second largest refinery system in Germany.
 BP’s subsidiary Aral is the number one in the Germany fuels market with its 2500 fuel stations while Castrol is the market leader in the lubricants business.
 More than 5000 people work at BP in Germany.

 BP Netherlands is active in the field of Refining & Marketing and Alternative Energy.
-The approximately 2,000 employees of BP Netherlands are involved in refining, distribution and marketing of fuels and lubricants.
+The employees of BP Netherlands are involved in refining, distribution and marketing of fuels and lubricants.
 They serve customers in almost every sector, from road user (392 fuel stations), to large industrial organizations, agriculture, shipping industry and aviation.
 A separate department handles the production and supply of renewables.

 BP ranks amongst the most important energy firms in Switzerland.
 Main activities cover the marketing of mineral oil products.
 Alongside providing fuels and lubricants through the company owned retail station network, BP also sells heating oil and jet fuel as well as managing supply and logistics operations.
 The retail station network covers 400 stations, of which 170 have a convenience store.
 BP in Switzerland also sells BP solar products.
-It operates from Zug with 130 employees.